racism-is-a-virus/urlshortener-en/README.md

+## Important notes: The API is not working!

+- The UI is not made in Jetpack Compose.
+- It is extremely important to point out that the development of a layout with an advanced visual aspect was not taken into account.
+- The division of modules did not take into account the scalability factor.
+In a real project, we could create, for example, a multi repository app, where we could have, for example:
+   - A data repository, following the "single source of truth (SSOT)" model: https://en.wikipedia.org/wiki/Single_source_of_truth
+   - A separate repository for each feature of the project - for example, the urlshortener module.
+Such feature modules would, in the end, be incorporated into a parent application via maven/gradle, applying a dependency management strategy - BOM or Bill Of Materials (example at, https://firebase.blog/posts/2020/11/dependency -management-ios-android).
+   - A repository for managing SDK infrastructure like firebase.
+   - A repository for managing skds for analytics...

 ## What is this application?

 Urlshortener is a small Android app that allows you to shorten urls and display a history of recently shortened links to your favorite websites.